kubeflow/katib/docs/developer-guide.md

 ### Make the algorithm a GRPC server

 Create a package under [cmd/suggestion](../cmd/suggestion).
 Then create the main function and Dockerfile.
+The new GRPC server should serve in port 6789.

 Here is an example: [cmd/suggestion/hyperopt](../cmd/suggestion/hyperopt).
 Then build the Docker image.

 ### Use the algorithm in katib.